-3.1.7 Local - Kent County Council Local Transport Plan
+3.1.7 Local - Kent County Council Local Transport Plans

 KCC's Local Transport Plan 3 (2011-2016) was published in April 2011.
-It sets out clearly the objectives for the county's international rail services, and specifically recognises the importance of the continuation and development of international rail services at Ebbsfleet and Ashford.
+It set out clearly the objectives for the county's international rail services, and specifically recognised the importance of the continuation and development of international rail services at Ebbsfleet and Ashford.